-- 1. The subject 0.615 acre property is designated Rural Residential in the Marion County Comprehensive Plan (MCCP) and zoned Acreage Residential (AR).
+- 1. The subject 0.615 acre property is designated Rural Residential in the MCCP and zoned AR.
 The property is in the MCCP designated Brooks-Hopmere urban unincorporated community (UUC). - 2.
 The subject property is on the north side of Brooklake Road NE near the Brooklake Road-River Road intersection.
 The parcel contains a metal storage building and a well that supplies water to the market on the adjacent CC (Community Commercial) zoned property to the east.
-The CC zoned property may also contain the septic drain field for the store.
+The CC zoned property may also contain the septic drain field for the store (see Marion County Public Works comments below).
 The CC zoned market property and the subject AR zoned property are under one ownership.
 Property to the northeast is zoned AR and contains a dwelling accessed from River Road.
 Properties north and west are zoned IUC and are in industrial use.
-South of the subject property, across Brooklake Road, are two small parcels with dwellings and a large farm parcel in an EFU (Exclusive Farm Use) zone. - 3.
+South of the subject property, across Brooklake Road are two small parcels with dwellings and a large farm parcel in an EFU (Exclusive Farm Use) zone. - 3.
 Applicant asks to change the MCCP designation from Rural Residential to Industrial and the zoning from AR to IUC. - 4.
 The Marion County Planning Division requested comments on the proposal from various governmental agencies.